-The coyote is a member of the dog family.
-Coyotes have a grey or reddish-grey coat with a buff belly, long buff colored legs, and a bushy tail.
+The coyote is a member of the canine family.
+Coyotes have a grey or reddish-grey coat with a buff belly, long buff-colored legs, and a bushy tail.
 They have bright yellow eyes and prominent ears.

 - The thick fur of the coyote helps to keep it warm throughout the winter.
 Its color blends in with the environment, providing the coyote with excellent camouflage.

 - Coyotes are cunning hunters that can run up to 40 miles per hour to catch their prey, often combining their efforts by hunting in groups of two or three.

 - Coyotes have keen senses of smell and hearing, which also contribute to their success as predators.